atiyeh2016/Machine-Learning-Hands-On/README.md

 # Machine-Learning-Hands-On

 Linear regression
-parametric learning models
+  Parametric learning models:
-  model and its parametrs. what methods to learn hyperparamters closed solution numeriacal methods
+      Define models and their parameters: what methods should be used to learn the hyperparameters
+      Closed solution
+      Numeriacal methods
+   Higher degrees regressiona using polynomial kernels

- higher degrees regression --> with kernel polynomial a method for understanign the complexity of the model the data is enought for model or model may overfit bois-variance tradeoff
+   A method for understanding the complexity of the model
+   bias-variance tradeoff

+ Logistic Regression
+   The logistic regression model
+   Is it a classifier?
+   Linear Regression Vs Logistic Regression